iraiosub/riboseq-flow/README.md

 - `--skip_qc` skips mapping length analysis and generation of ribo-seq QC plots
 - `--expected_length` expected read lengths range.
 Used to report the proportion of reads of expected lengths in the aligned reads, for the generation of ribo-seq QC plots, and for specifying the range of read lengths used for P-site identification  (default `26:32`).

-**Important:**  The `--expected_length` parameter does not filter footprints based on this length range for any other analyses, including alignment, gene-level quantification or track data generation.
+**Important:**  The `--expected_length` parameter does not filter reads based on this length range for any other analyses, including alignment, gene-level quantification or track data generation.

 #### P-site identification and quantification options